natolambert/blogcaster/README.md

 ```
 python scripts/create-config.py source/test-post/ --date="24 December 2023"
 ```
+The image paths can be wrong if you change them on your local machine post export, double check!

 *Note: it is recommended to skim the config and combine things like lists, otherwise generation is split into many more parts and needlessly across images at times.*

 ### Audio